dante-ev/docker-texlive/README.md

 - [git-latexdiff](https://gitlab.com/git-latexdiff/git-latexdiff) - to enable diffs of LaTeX documents
 - Java headless - required for Pandoc

+It builds on the [full texlive image by "Island of TeX"](https://gitlab.com/islandoftex/images/texlive) with additions concidered important.

 ## Usage

 ### Using docker